 Click here to view Parrs Wood Pupil Premium Policy

-Click here to view Parrs Wood Pupil Premium Plan 2019 - 2020
+Click here to view Parrs Wood Pupil Premium Statement of Intent 2021 - 2024

 Eligibility for Pupil Premium and Free School Meals